Don Coryell: Early coaching career (1950–1960)

-San Diego State Aztecs (1961–72)
+San Diego State Aztecs (1961–1972)

 Coryell's next job was as the head coach of the San Diego State Aztecs, who had struggled prior to his appointment.
 In 1960, the Aztecs had posted a 1–6–1 record, and lost all five games in their conference, the California Collegiate Athletic Association (CCAA).
 The offense produced under 200 yards per game, and scored only 53 points in eight games.
-Only 6,000 fans were in attendance for a 60–0 home defeat against an inter-state rival, the Fresno State Bulldogs.
+Only 6,000 fans were in attendance for a 60–0 home defeat by an inter-state rival, the Fresno State Bulldogs.
 The Aztecs had failed to win the CCAA or make a bowl game since 1951.

 Coryell was named the Aztecs' new head coach on January 11, 1961, and predicted that San Diego State would be a leading small college by 1963.
-He installed the I formation, and instituted a policy of recruiting juniors who had played for two years at junior colleges in Southern California, reasoning that this policy allowed the Aztecs to, study their recruits and be sure of their abilities before signing them, avoiding wasting any of their limited budget on substandard players.
+He installed the I formation, and instituted a policy of recruiting juniors who had played for two years at junior colleges in Southern California, reasoning that this policy allowed the Aztecs to study their recruits and be sure of their abilities before signing them, avoiding wasting any of their limited budget on sub-standard players.
 Among his first crop of junior recruits was future Hall of Fame head coach Joe Gibbs.
 The Aztecs improved rapidly under Coryell, as he led the team to a 7–2–1 record in his first season.
-The Aztecs followed with their first CCAA title for a decade, going 8–2 overall and 6–0 in their division.
-The decisive game came against Fresno State, who had won the CCAA the previous four seasons in a row.
+They followed with their first CCAA title for a decade, going 8–2 overall and 6–0 in their division.
+The decisive game came against Fresno State, who had won the CCAA the previous four consecutive seasons.
 Before a capacity crowd of 13,000, the Aztecs ended an eight-game losing streak to their rivals, winning 29–25.
 Coryell was carried from the field by his players at the end of the game.
 At this point, his offense was based primarily around the run; in the game against Fresno State, the Aztecs gained only 9 yards passing against 269 rushing.
 Coryell's success led to speculation that he might take a role with the San Diego Chargers or a larger college, but he affirmed his intention to stay with the Aztecs.
 San Diego State went 7–2 in 1963, earning a share of the CCAA title.
 They scored at least 30 points in each of their first seven games.